CZERTAINLY/CZERTAINLY/README.md

 ## License

 The CZERTAINLY platform is released under the [MIT License](LICENSE.md).
 Some connectors and user interfaces are released under their own licenses or subscriptions.
 Consult with us for more information.

-## About the subscription option

-Our goal is to support everyone with affordable certificate lifecycle management and to manage certificates and cryptographic keys effectively and securely.
-We are not a certification authority, and we do not issue certificates.
-However, like all of us, we need to make some revenue in order to develop further and support our work and lives.

-Therefore, we offer subscription based features for our users.
-With an active subscription you can use the platform with additional functions and connectors that are developed and maintained by us.

-This helps us to keep the platform free and open source and provide a better service for everyone.

-We are happy to help you out in building other connectors and provide it as open source in the future.